mattyoung101/aspire_rv32/README.md

     - (Maybe) Supports `clz` from Zbb (no other instructions from that extension though)
 - Hardware UART TX peripheral (115200 baud, 8 bit word size, 1 stop bit, no parity)
    - Based on this upstream project: https://github.com/medalotte/SystemVerilog-UART (MIT licence)
-   - Minor in-house modifications to simplify
+   - Minor in-house modifications to simplify it (removed RX, etc)
+   - Not currently software reconfigurable, i.e., config (including baud rate!) is fixed in hardware
+- (Extension) GPIO
+    - Based on (TODO upstream)

 ## Getting started with Aspire
 ### Setting up the toolchain